Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 # Jetson-nano Setup

-Clone jetson-inference.
+Clone jetson-inference and homesecurity.

-Edit `/etc/docker/daemon.json` and add
+`sudoedit /etc/docker/daemon.json` and add
 ```
 "default-runtime": "nvidia"
 ```
 within the curly braces.

-For example your `daemon.json` could look like this:
+For example your `/etc/docker/daemon.json` could look like this:

 ```
 {